 Knowledge and data

 Recognising the importance of raising awareness on IPBES-identified knowledge gaps and of accessing and managing data to the implementation of the platform work programme, IPBES established a task force on knowledge and data and agreed on terms of reference guiding its operations implementing this deliverable.
-Activities have been grouped under two main components: data management and new knowledge generation, for which most of the work is respectively supported by the Senckenberg Nature Research Society (www.senckenberg.de) and by BiodivERsA (www.biodiversa.org) - the two co-hosts of the technical support unit on knowledge and data.
+Activities have been grouped under two main components: data management and new knowledge generation.
+The technical support unit for knowledge and data are co-hosted by BiodivERSA (www.biodiversa.org) and the Senckenberg Nature Research Society (www.senckenberg.de), respectively.

 Key activities and deliverables include:

-- Development and dissemination of materials (process, guidelines and template) for supporting assessment authors in the identification of knowledge gaps, in each assessment;
+- Development and dissemination of materials (processes, guidelines and templates) to support assessment authors in the identification of knowledge gaps in each assessment;

 - Facilitation of dialogues between experts of IPBES assessments and relevant external organizations and institutions, primarily programmers and funders involved in new knowledge generation;